 During the coronavirus lockdown and restrictions, I did what a lot of us did- I tried some new hobbies.
-I started doing more embroidery, took up watercolor painting, and decided to try gardening.
+I started doing more embroidery, took up watercolour painting, and decided to try gardening.
 Rather than buy seeds, I planted food scraps- tomato seeds, offcuts of herbs and the stones from various fruits.
 One of the plants I successfully grew from this endeavour were lime trees.
 I got a great sense of satisfaction from seeing these tiny seeds, that I normally would have thrown away, grow into seedlings, and then healthy plants.
 But they also taught me a surprising lesson about resilience and mental wellbeing.

 When the plants were about 20cm tall,

 morning I came outside to find that one of my best growers had been completely stripped of its leaves.
 Not a single one remained.
 Where the night before it had been lush and green, sat a bare twig and a very fat, very happy looking caterpillar.
 I was amazed at how quickly the creature had devastated my little plant, and I wasn’t sure it could survive the attack, but I decided to give it the best possible chance.

 I removed the offending caterpillar and made extra sure to check every night that another one hadn’t found its way to our little collection of pots.
 Over the following few weeks, I gave the plant plenty of water, and some extra plant food.
 And with that little bit more TLC, something amazing happened.
 Within a few days, tiny leaf buds started to appear.
 After a few weeks, they had developed into real leaves.
 And now, a couple of months later, it looks almost how it did before the caterpillar incident.
 My plant, small and delicate as it appeared, was resilient.